whobutsb/dotfiles/notes/vim.md

 - `:Toc` - create a vertical split of table of contents
 - `:Toch` - create a horizontal split of the TOC
 - `:Toct` - create a new tab with TOC
+- `,p` - preview the markdown file in the browser

+After previewing the file the vim buffer will disappear.
+Need to use `:redraw!` to fix the screen.
+Fixed in my config with appending the command .vimrc :D.

 _Links_